developer-zebra/developer-zebra-site/src/ekd/1-6/samples/index.md

 * Enabling the Symbol tab disables remapping of the Numeric P3 key.
 * Enabling the Alphanumeric tab disables remapping of the Numeric P4 and Symbol P1 keys.
 * Enabling the Numeric tab disables remapping of the Alphanumeric P1 key.
-* Navigation and Tab configuration features are supported only on devices with MX 7.1 and later.
+* Navigation and Tab configuration features are supported only on devices with MX 7.1 and higher.
 * A custom key layout made with Enterprise Keyboard Designer 1.4 (or later) can be selected as the default whenever an input field receives focus (**requires EKB 3.4 or later**).
 [More info](http://techdocs.zebra.com/ekd/latest/guide/usage/#iicreatelayouts).

 ------